 Hašek's had according to Czechoslovak law not status as a legionnaire.
 The law that defined the status of the legionnaires was ratified in 1919.

-České legie is the author's term for Československé Legie (Czechoslovak Legions) that he mentions indirectly when discussing the field chaplain's role at executions.
+České legie is Hašek's term for Československé Legie (Czechoslovak Legions) that he mentions indirectly when discussing the field chaplains and their role at executions.
 He lists several examples to illustrate his point, amongst them execution of Czech legionnaires.

-The Legions are barely mentioned in the novel so the reader may wonder why a page about The Good Soldier Švejk dedicates so much space to an organization the author touches upon only once ...
+The Legions are barely mentioned in The Good Soldier Švejk so the reader may wonder why a page about The Good Soldier Švejk dedicates so much space to an organization the author touches upon only once ...

-České legie (more commonly Československé legie or Česko-slovenské legie) is a common term describing different groups of mainly Czech (and Slovak) volunteers who fought for the Entente against the Central Powers during WW1 and from May 1918 against the Bolsheviks (Communists) in the Russian Civil War.
-Politically they reported to Československá národní rada (the Czechoslovak National Council) in Paris (from February 1916), militarily they were part of armies of various Entente powers.
+České legie (more commonly Československé legie or Česko-slovenské legie) is a collective term describing different groups of mainly Czech volunteers who fought for the Entente against the Central Powers during World War I and from May 1918 against the Bolsheviks (Communists) in the Russian Civil War.
+Politically they reported to Československá národní rada (the Czechoslovak National Council) in Paris (from February 1916), militarily they were part of armies of the Entente powers that hosted them.
 From 1916 the Legions were an important instrument in the National Council's campaign to convince the allies to allow an independent Slavic state in Bohemia, Moravia and Slovakia.
-As Tomáš G. Masaryk, leader of the Czechoslovak independence movement, summarised: "a state without an army can hardly claim independence".
+As professor Masaryk, leader of the Czechoslovak independence movement, later summarised: "a state without an army can hardly claim independence".

 Already shortly after the outbreak of war units of Czech volunteers were formed in France and Russia (and later also in Italy).
 In the novel the author obviously refers to the legions in Russia because it was those he knew and had experience from.